mining-visualizer/MVis-ethminer/README.md

 #### Limitations ####

 * CUDA mining is broken.
 The old code from Genoil is still there, but I don't have an NVidia device so I have not been able to modify the CUDA code to support some of the new features I have added to the miner.
 Hopefully I will be able to address this in the near future, or better yet, maybe an experienced CUDA dev will step up and volunteer for this effort. :smiley:
 * Pool mining is broken.
+Many of the features I have added don't really make any sense with pool mining, so it is unlikely I will expend any effort on this issue.
+If someone wants to submit a PR though, I would be happy to look at it.
 * GPU temperatures and fan speeds are unavailable when running under Linux.
+Hopefully support for this can be added soon.

 ### Building on Windows